These web-pages are created by the Jetlane Greyhound team.

 At our facility we currently have a gallop track which is 200 meters in length and also paddocks for the dogs to run free.

-KENNEL JETLANE TROPHY (280 m) FOR WHIPPETS sponsored by our kennel.
-Final at Tampere Kauppi Stadium on 28th of July 2018.
+Annually we've also sponsored some contests.
+F.ex.
+KENNEL JETLANE TROPHY 2018 (280 m) FOR WHIPPETS was arranged by our kennel.
+Finals were at Tampere Kauppi Stadium on 28th of July 2018.
 Competition for dogs in grades L5 - L7.
-All the finalists will be prized.
-Dogs that have at least one race during this year in Finnish GRL competitions are allowed to participate.
+All the finalists were prized.
+Also Otalampi Sprint 2019 was sponsored by us.

 ABOUT FINNISH WHIPPET AND GREYHOUND RACING:

 All the racing greyhounds (and some of the whippets) belong to the Finnish Greyhound Racing Union “GRL”.
-You can obtain more information about GRL at: www.grl.fi The union arranges competitions on four different greyhound tracks in Finland: Turku (Metsämäki), Hyvinkää, Tampere (Kauppi) and Haukipudas.
+You can obtain more information about GRL at: www.grl.fi The union arranges competitions on three different greyhound tracks in Finland: Turku (Metsämäki), Tampere (Kauppi) and Haukipudas (Virpiniemi).
 All of these tracks are sand covered.
 The whippets do race mostly under the Finnish Sighthound Union (Suomen vinttikoiraliitto, SVKL).

 The racing season in Finland is quite short, from the end of April till October.
 During winters there are no competitions at all.
 In the summer time most of hobbyists travel from place to place to race their dogs.